 "Games are seductive enough for some people that the opportunities provided by the university experience might be squandered behind a screen."

 I'm not just talking about furthering your education and graduating with hopes of a career.
 I am talking about the clubbing, the socializing, the dating, the sporting events, the celebrations and yes, even the study groups.
 Gaming is a great enhancement to our lives in the right amounts, but if it gets in the way of what could be the most important and memorable years we'll ever have, it's not worth the few extra hits of dopamine.

 One American Study showed that 85% of college men are game players, and one in eight develops addiction patterns.
 In a college of 20,000 students, about 8,500 will be male gamers; 1 in 8 would mean that over 1,000 students are at risk."

-I think that “Addiction patterns” is not a bad way of putting it since there is no official diagnosis for “video game addiction”.
-But if someone is struggling to stop gaming and it’s affecting their lives negatively, it doesn’t matter what you call it, they could probably use some help.
+There is no official diagnosis for "video game addiction".
+But if someone is struggling to stop gaming and it's affecting their lives negatively, it doesn't matter what you call it, they could probably use some help.